About the Awards

 These awards are a unique celebration of the contribution New Zealand’s children’s authors and illustrators make to building national identity and cultural heritage.

-Five finalists are selected for each category, and from these a category winner is selected.
+Up to five finalists are selected for each category, and from these a category winner is selected.
 All awards carry prize money of $7,500.
-In addition, the judges will award a best first book prize of $2,000 to a previously unpublished author or illustrator.
+In addition, the judges will award a Best First Book prize of $2,000 to a previously unpublished author or illustrator.
 The overall prize, the Margaret Mahy Book of the Year award, carries a prize of $7,500.

 The awards are judged by a panel of five.
 Te Kura Pounamu is judged by a separate panel of judges.

 At the same time, a major nationwide Reading Challenge, sponsored by HELL Pizza, encourages children to read.

 A shortlist is announced in June each year, and the awards event is held in August of the same year.